LucasSantiagoMartins/lucassantiagomartins/README.md

 ## Hi there I'm Lucas Santiago Martins

-👋 I am a Full Stack Developer with over 8 years of experience, specialized in building complete web and mobile applications, exploring the art of programming to turn ideas into real-world solutions.
-I have strong expertise in Artificial Intelligence integrations, automated bots, and process automation, helping businesses automate customer support, optimize workflows, and scale operations efficiently and securely.
+👋 I am a Full Stack Developer with over 8 years of experience, specialized in building complete web and mobile applications exploring the art of programming to turn ideas into real-world solutions.
+I have strong expertise in Artificial Intelligence integrations automated bots, and process automation, helping businesses automate customer support, optimize workflows, and scale operations efficiently and securely.

 ![lucassantiagomartins's Streak](https://github-readme-streak-stats.herokuapp.com/?user=lucassantiagomartins&theme=blueberry&hide_border=true)